-To take time off – to be absent from work, at home, or on vacation.
+To be absent from work, at home, or on vacation.

 Ex: I’m going to take a few days off to visit my parents.

-To take a vacation – to take time away from work, especially when you travel from pleasure.
+To take time away from work, especially when you travel for pleasure.

 Ex: I’m taking my vacation next month.
 We’re going to Greece.

-To take a sabbatical – to take time away from work to study or travel, usually while continuing to be paid.
+To take time away from work to study or travel, usually while continuing to be paid.

 Ex: He’s on sabbatical while he does his MBA.
 He’ll be back next month.

-To take unpaid leave – to have an authorized absence from work but without salary.
+To have an authorized absence from work but without a salary.

 Ex: She’s taken some unpaid leave while she moves the house.

-To be off sick – to be absent from work due to illness.
+To be absent from work due to illness.